Şahkulu rebellion: Course of events

 During the early days of interregnum, Korkut, one of the princes (Şehzade), was travelling from Antalya to Manisa to be closer to the capital. Şahkulu raided his caravan and robbed the treasury.
-Then he began attacking the towns and killing the government officers in the towns.
+Then he began attacking the towns and killing the government officers there.
 He also raided Alaşehir to seize a part of the royal treasure.
-Only then, an Ottoman force under Karagöz Ahmet Pasha, the beylerbey of Anadolu, was sent to check his activities.
+Only then was an Ottoman force under Karagöz Ahmet Pasha, the beylerbey of Anadolu, sent to check his activities.
 But Şahkulu defeated the forces of Ahmet Pasha and executed him.
 This increased the fame and the prestige of Şahkulu.
 To his partisans, after raiding a royal caravan and killing a high-ranking Ottoman statesman, he was invincible.
 A second army was sent after him.
 The commanders of the army were Şehzade Ahmet, one of the claimants to the throne, and the grand vizier Hadım Ali Pasha.
 They were able to corner Şahkulu near Altıntaş (in modern Kütahya Province), but instead of fighting, Ahmet tried to win over the janissaries for his cause.
 Failing to achieve this, he left the battlefield. Şahkulu saw his chance and escaped.
 Ali Pasha with a smaller force chased him, and clashed with him at Çubukova between Kayseri and Sivas.(according to some sources Gökçay) The battle was a draw, but both Ali Pasha and Şahkulu were killed (July 1511).